Winter Maintenance Frequently Asked Questions

 Answer

-Most problem areas on streets result from parked cars blocking the snowplows or individuals dumping snow from their driveways back onto the public roadway.
-It is important to keep parked cars off the street while snowplows clear the roads.
+If streets aren’t fully cleared of snow and ice, it’s likely because of parked cars blocking the snowplows or individuals dumping snow from their driveways back onto the public roadway.
+It is important not to park cars on the street while snowplows are out clearing the roads.
 This allows crews to carry out plowing operations safely and ensures the entire street can be cleared.
-It is also important to keep the roads clear for emergency vehicles.
+It also ensures roads are clear for emergency vehicles.

 On-street parking is not permitted between 2 a.m. and 6 a.m. in Vaughan.
 As outlined in the City’s Parking By-law (PDF), on-street parking that interferes with snow-clearing operations is prohibited.
 Vehicles found in violation may be subject to a $75 fine or towed at the owner’s expense.